Fruit fly is a little pest that could be a big problem for Tasmania if we don't act now.

-Get to know what fruit flies and fruit fly larva look like (pictures below)
+Get to know what fruit flies and fruit fly larvae look like (pictures below).

 can damage fruit and some vegetables and make it hard for our growers to sell what they grow to other places in Australia and around the world.

 With a lot of hard work and with the help of everyone, the fruit fly restrictions that were in place in northern Tasmania were removed on 9 January 2019.
 This is great news for everyone in northern Tasmania, as it means we have not found any more fruit fly.
 It also means our fruit growers on mainland Tasmania can now move their produce and can again trade their products to export markets.

 However we did find a single male adult Queensland fruit fly at Lady Barron on Flinders Island in December 2018.
 So that means we have to keep Control Area restrictions for the Furneaux Group of Islands until March 2019.
 We will also have to keep in place the Infected Area restrictions at Lady Barron.
 The good news is we can lift the Infected Area restrictions at Trousers Point/Loccota and Badger Corner on Flinders Island.

 There is information on this page about what students, schools and families can do to help protect our state from fruit fly.

 and if you find them ask a parent or teacher to call the fruit fly hotline on 6165 3774

 Don’t take whole fruit out of the Control Area